 For lunch, go local.
 Always communicative, language is not a barrier for the staff at Zapata.
 Beware that the bilingual menu can only help you so far.
 Knowing what’s on the menu is one thing, making the hard choice of what to have is another.
 When in doubt, remember you can never go wrong with the daily specials.

 For dinner, get Cabo Verdean’s typical dish cachupa with a side of live music on the weekends at Tambarina.
 The food tastes as homey as the innocent spats inside the kitchen.
 The cook runs that kitchen with an iron fist and she’s always right, and I wouldn’t have it any other way.
 There is love in that food.

 Next time you’re in Lisbon, whether it’s your first or your 100th time, do me a favor and visit “The Triangle” first.
 Forget all you think you know about or heard about Lisbon.
 Turn off your mobile app and fold up your map.
 Come here with an open heart and wide-open eyes, without expectations, nor even looking for the ultimate authentic experience.
 It’s not the foodie haven of the city, it’s not the cultural center of the city, here all you’ll find is the city that perfectly caters to tourists as it does to locals.
-If there is one place in Lisbon where I feel there’s life after overtourism, where it’s possible for outsiders and residents to experience the same city without threatening that fragile balance, that place is here.No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+If there is one place in Lisbon where I feel there’s life after overtourism, where it’s possible for outsiders and residents to experience the same city without threatening that fragile balance, that place is here.Want our insider’s guide to eating in Lisbon?
+Just add your email address in the form below!

 Sandra Henriques is a freelance web content writer and travel blogger born in the Azores and based in Lisbon for 20+ years.
 Since 2014 she’s been blogging about travel, culture, and the people she meets in between at Tripper, a blog on sustainable cultural tourism.